Last Updated on 17 February, 2021 by Veronica

 23. Flagstaff, Arizona

 From here, you can make excursions to go to the Grand Canyon.
-If you have not passed before or have no intention of going to Las Vegas, it is a good point to go.
+If you have not passed before or intend to go to Las Vegas, it is a good point to go.

 Museum Club